-A Disciplinary Panel appointed by the Executive Committee, consisting of 4 members and a chair, shall decide on appropriate sanctions for offences reported by the referee of an event within 14 days of the end of the event Sanctions for offences under the provisions of Article 3.5.2 may be commenced by the ITTF Integrity Unit before the ITTF Disciplinary Tribunal in accordance with the ITTF Tribunal Regulations.
+A Disciplinary Panel appointed by the Executive Committee, consisting of 4 members and a chair, shall decide on appropriate sanctions for offences reported by the referee of an event within 14 days of the end of the event Sanctions for offences under the provisions of Article 3.5.2 may be presented by the ITTF Integrity Unit to the ITTF Tribunal in accordance with the ITTF Tribunal Regulations.
 The Disciplinary Panel shall decide according to directives given by the Executive Committee.